Another big month of changes! To many to list in but a simple intro paragraph! You can read about the lot of them below:

 A KPI report would then be created that reports on your team based upon those parameters.
 This report only needs to be created once and will update as you move through each time frame; in this case; a quarter.

 The report produced updates as users complete their reports and shows the KPI as compared to the real completion rate.
 It also allows team managers to keep track of who has and hasn’t completed their required tasks; once again: completion of certain Audits, Observations, or Consultations.

 This module’s functionality in Donesafe will expand over time (in fact, some more upgrades are coming this Friday 3rd of March ‘17).
 Already though, it allows a great deal more oversight from team leaders for their subordinate’s activities in Donesafe in regards to repeating audit templates.
 This is particularly useful when dealing with larger teams.

 One important caveat:

-KPIs are created to view data from the creator’s organisational hierarchy.
+KPIs are created to view data from the creator’s organizational hierarchy.
 So if a team leader creates a KPI, it will apply to their direct team, whereas if a company CEO creates one they could potentially view data from their entire company depending on the setup.

 It is important to understand that for a team leader to only see their subordinate’s records, they themselves must create the KPI to do this; it cannot be done by somebody else.

-There are plans to allow site admins to be able to create these on behalf of specific people or automatically in future, however, that is some time off.
+There are plans to allow site admins to be able to create these on behalf of specific people or automatically in the future, however, that is some time off.
 The reason that this approach was taken is that in larger businesses, individual managers have individual requirements and KPIs for their teams.
 It was because of the granularity needed that a granular delivery method was developed; at least in the short term.

 Enabling the KPI module